U.S. says Scottish independence vote could have economic impact

+UPDATE 1-Last RBS investor group held settlement talks over 2008 cash call -sources

+* Case scheduled to come to court in May (Adds multimillionaire businessman backing the claimants)

-LOS ANGELES The United States will closely follow the Scottish independence vote on Thursday because it has potentially big economic consequences, a top Obama administration official said.
+LOS ANGELES, Sept 17 The United States will closely follow the Scottish independence vote on Thursday because it has potentially big economic consequences, a top Obama administration official said.

 "We think a strong, united UK is important as the UK has been one of our best and most reliable partners for a very long time," Treasury Secretary Jack Lew told students on Wednesday.